gKushagra/smtp/README.md

 # Email Microservice

-- Send emails using SendGrid or Nodemailer (SMTP)
+- Send emails using Nodemailer using SMTP.
-- All emails sent are appended to Sent folder on email server.
+- All emails sent are appended to Sent using IMAP folder on email server.

 ## Requirements

-- SendGrid API Key and a verified sender
 - Personal email account SMTP and IMAP connection details